annu12340/Choose-Smart/README.md

 python3 main.py
 ```

-* Copy the localhost url (usually localhost:5000/) and paste in browser
+* Copy the localhost URL (usually `http://localhost:5000/`) and paste it in a browser address bar